biancaBotea/F1StrategyAssistant/README.md

-# F1 Pit Wall Assistant — MVP
+# F1 Strategy Assistant — MVP

-A GenAI‑powered “Pit Wall Assistant” that recommends whether to pit or stay out, given in‑race conditions.
+A GenAI‑powered “Strategy Assistant” that recommends whether to pit or stay out, given in‑race conditions.
 Built as a Kaggle Notebook Capstone Project for the 5‑day Gen AI Intensive Course with Google.

 ---

-## 🚀 Project Overview
+## Project Overview

 - **Goal:** Given live race inputs (start position, lap number, tyre compound, tyre life, stops so far, track temperature, wet/dry flag, and track identifier), predict whether the car should pit this lap or stay out.
 - **Core Components:**